Skip to main content

 König Galerie in St. Agnes in Berlin Kreuzberg

-König Galerie in St. Agnes in Berlin Kreuzberg © (c) visumate
+König Galerie in St. Agnes in Berlin Kreuzberg © visitBerlin, Foto: visumate

 Founded in 2002 by Johann König, the gallery of the same name now also has branches in Vienna, London and Seoul.
-Galerie König currently presents 40 artists with a focus on interdisciplinary, conceptual and spatial approaches, and the works find sufficient space in the rooms of a former church.
-Architect Werner Düttmann, who designed and built the church of St. Agnes in Brutalist style from 1964 to 1967, is incidentally also responsible for the building of the Academy of Arts on Hanseatenweg or the Bridge Museum.
+Galerie König is currently presenting 40 artists with a focus on interdisciplinary, conceptual and spatial approaches, with the works finding sufficient space in the rooms of a former church.
+Architect Werner Düttmann, who designed and built St Agnes Church in the Brutalist style from 1964 to 1967, is also responsible for the Akademie der Künste building on Hanseatenweg and the Brückemuseum.

 Where: Alexandrinenstraße 118-121, Kreuzberg